ChenRunjin/ChenRunjin.github.io/_pages/about.md

 # 📖 Educations
-- *2023 - 2028(expected)*, PHD in ECE, University of Texas at Austin.
+- *2023 - 2028(expected)*, PHD in Electrical and Computer Engineering, University of Texas at Austin.
 - *2020 - 2023*, Master in Computer Science, Shanghai Jiao Tong University.
 - *2016 - 2020*, Bachelor in Computer Science, Shanghai Jiao Tong University.